wadham-oxford/mass_rename_images/README.md

 The script ignores sub-folders and any files within those sub-folders.
 The script also ignores any files that might have two "." in their file names or file extensions.

-# Caveat
+## Caveat

-Use this script at your own risk.
+There us no built-in way to undo actions performed with this script.
+Use it at your own risk.
 Back-up important files.
 We take no responsibility for any lost or corrupted files!

-# Download
+## Download

 Get the latest release: https://github.com/wadham-oxford/mass_rename/releases